chenyun964/cs201G2T3/README.md

 1. Connect - Find the shortest path between two given user.
 You can use the user list on the left side to enter the user id
 2. Input Test[^1] - Test the different input graphs with BFS and Dijkstra Algo
-3. Data Structure Test[^1] - Test how different data structures in Dijkstra Algo will affect the algorithm
+3. Data Structure Test[^1] - Test how different data structures in Dijkstra Algo (LL+HM, Min Stack etc..) will affect the algorithm

 - Bottom Left is the user list
 - Bottom Right will display the result of the action